Business / Commercial Rates

 Late Payment Charge

-A Late Payment Charge of 1.5% will be applied to the unpaid portion of your account's monthly balance.
+A Late Payment Charge of 1.5% per month (compounded to 19.56% annually) will be applied to any past due balance.

 Transformer Ownership Credit